marcglasberg/async_redux/README.md

 method.

-The `UserExceptionAction` is also useful even inside of actions, when you want to display an error dialog to the user but you don't want to interrupt the action by throwing an exception.
+The `UserExceptionAction` is also useful even inside of actions, when you want to display an error dialog to the user, but you don't want to interrupt the action by throwing an exception.

 <br>